magnumjs/mag.js/examples/tutorials/compositional-inheritance.md

 ## Alternate

-Here is an alternative way for component inertiance composition and specialization, using props.children:
+Here is an alternative way for component inertiance composition and specialization with props.children:

 ```html
 <div id="root">